rkuma183/wilsonmar.github.io/_posts/2016-12-26-code-generation.md

    This visionary approach to development involving code generation rather than manually gluing various pieces together -- and testing integration.

-   JHipster should really be called a <strong>project generator</strong>
-   and not just a code generator because it generates ALL the code.

    ### Still to do

    0. Google Maps of geolocation data

-   0. Visualizations of app data
+   0. Visualizations of app data (using D3.js or http://krispo.github.io/angular-nvd3)

-   0. Automatic tuning of
+   0. Automatic tuning of configuration parameters.

+   0. Comparison of "total cost per app transaction" varying various components.

    ### Build Entities